alexander-bui/frontEnd-limited-Minting/README.md

 # Limited Minting Button
 Allows server to set limited runs via GET /data/db.json

-When client clicks Button, server PUT and increments values.
+When client clicks Button, server PUT and increments values to db.json.

 Once max is reached, alert client that minting is no longer available.